luokunhang/web_app_gymnast_recommender/README.md

 |
-├── dockerfiles/                      <- Directory for all project-related Dockerfiles │   ├── Dockerfile.app                <- Dockerfile for building image to run web app │   ├── Dockerfile.run                <- Dockerfile for building image to execute run.py
+├── dockerfiles/                      <- Directory for all project-related Dockerfiles │   ├── Dockerfile.app                <- Dockerfile for building image to run web app │   ├── Dockerfile                    <- Dockerfile for building image to execute run.py
+│   ├── Dockerfile.pipeline           <- Dockerfile for building image to run the ml pipeline
 │   ├── Dockerfile.test               <- Dockerfile for building image to run unit tests
 │
 ├── figures/                          <- Generated graphics and figures to be used in reporting, documentation, etc